Siemens-Healthineers/K2s/docs/op-manual/upgrading-k2s.md

 8. Final cluster availability validation.

 ### Rollback Considerations
-There is no automatic rollback.
-If an upgrade fails:
+If the new installation fails during a full upgrade, K2s attempts to reinstall the previous version with the staged previous effective configuration.
+If that rollback also fails:

 - Review logs under the K2s log directory.
 - Re-run with increased verbosity (if supported) or `--force` only after assessing the cause.
-- If recovery is not feasible, you can reinstall the previous version then import a backup (if you captured one beforehand) or re-run your deployment manifests.
+- If recovery is not feasible, reinstall the previous version and import a backup, or re-run deployment manifests.

 ### Backups (Recommended)
 Before upgrading across more than one minor version, back up: